Treatment Effect Estimation with Observational Network Data using Machine Learning

 \subsection{Model Formulation}

-We consider $\NN$ units for which we observe a binary treatment $\Wi\in\{0, 1\}$, a possibly multivariate vector of observed confounders $\Ci$, and a univariate outcome $\Yi$.
-The outcome $\Yi$ may be dichotomous or continuous, and the confounder $\Ci$ may consist of discrete and continuous components.
-If the outcomes are continuous, the unit-level observations $i=1,2,\ldots,\NN$ are realizations from sequentially evaluating the structural equations
+We consider $i=1,\ldots,\NN$ units interacting in a known undirected network $G$.
+For each unit $i$, we observe a binary treatment $\Wi\in\{0, 1\}$, a univariate outcome $\Yi$, and a possibly multivariate vector of observed covariates $\Ci$ that may causally affect $\Wi$ and $\Yi$.
+The outcome $\Yi$ may be dichotomous or continuous, and the potentially multivariate covariates $\Ci$ may consist of discrete and continuous components.
+Irrespective of whether the outcomes are continuous or dichotomous, we can consider the following SEM with additive error terms for $i=1,\ldots, N$

-for \iid\ $\epsCi$ and \iid\ and centered $\epsYi$ that are also independent of the $\epsCi$'s, and where the spillover features $\Zi$ and $\Xi$ are defined below.
-For dichotomous responses, we consider the structural equations